Click here to edit using the old editor

 Course Overview

-This programme delivers a curriculum set by The College of Policing, so you can be sure your learning will be of the highest calibre.
-Our dedicated and enthusiastic team come from a wide range of policing backgrounds, and their extensive knowledge is complemented by guest speakers from a variety of policing and criminal justice roles.
-Our licensed ‘pre-join’ degree is the go-to course to get you off to the best possible start in your policing career.
+This programme delivers a curriculum designed in line with the requirements of the optimised National Policing Curriculum as set by the College of Policing.
+It is fully aligned to the Professional Policing Degree (or PPD) route of entry into the Police Service.
+Our dedicated and enthusiastic team come from a wide range of policing backgrounds and their extensive knowledge is complemented by guest speakers from a variety of policing and criminal justice roles.
+This is the go-to course to get you off to the best possible start to your policing career.

 On this course you will...

-• Learn how to make effective and dynamic police decisions and solve problems.
+• Learn how to make effective, dynamic and ethical police decisions and apply problem solving solutions in a variety of operational situations.

-• Have the opportunity and be supported in applying for the local Special Constabulary, providing you with real-world policing experience alongside your studies.
+• Have the opportunity to and be supported in applying for the local Special Constabulary, providing you with real-world policing experiences alongside your studies.

 Apply